Adventure is waiting!

 This training is required for all registered adult leaders and is considered a "joining requirement".
 This course is taken online through the MyScouting Tools in My.Scouting (if you are new to Scouting, you will be asked to create an account).

 CLICK HERE for my.scouting.org to create your account and complete youth protection training.
 This can be completed from a mobile device.

 To be considered a fully "trained" leader in the BSA, you must take the course specific to your position (example: if you're a Tiger Den Leader, take Tiger Den Leader Specific Training.
 If you're an Assistant Scoutmaster, take Scoutmaster/Assistant Scoutmaster Leader Specific Training.)

 Cub Scouts can complete these courses online via my.scouting.org, but it is highly recommended that all new adults attend a classroom course offered by one of our districts.

 District Outdoor Leader Training (BALOO & IOLS - Needed to go camping)

 Fall Course September TBD

-*More information on Leader Trainings, Date, Times, Locations and Registration Information found on the Calendar Page and District Pages
+*More information on Leader Training, Date, Times, Locations, and Registration Information found on the Calendar Page and District Pages

 Roundtable is exactly what it implies – it is an opportunity for Scouters to receive quality resources, knowledge, and skills and work as a group to have an opportunity for an equal exchange of ideas.
 Roundtables focus on program highlights for upcoming months and are held in all districts.
 The objectives of roundtables are to provide leaders with program ideas; information on policy and events; and training opportunities.
 It is a forum for sharing experiences and enjoying fun and fellowship with other Scout leaders.
 Roundtable will inspire, motivate, and enable you to provide a stronger program for your Scouts.